 Tim is twelve.
 His parents are getting a divorce, and while Tim is coping well with the changes in his life, he is concerned about the possibility of living with his mother.
 Tim has expressed a clear preference for staying with his father, who lives in the town where Tim goes to school.
 While Tim loves his mother and wants to see her as much as possible, he prefers not to stay with her every day.
-Will Tim’s preferences be considered during the divorce?
+When will a child’s preference be considered during the divorce?

 Legal and physical custody of Tim is at issue here.
 While the term physical custody refers to the child living or staying with one or both parents, the term legal custody denotes the parent’s ability to make lasting legal decisions on the child’s behalf.
 Physical custody refers to the child’s primary residence and the parent’s ability to make day-to-day decisions.
 Legal custody, on the other hand, refers to the parent’s involvement in “decisions regarding the child’s welfare in matters of education, medical care, emotional, moral and religious development.”